RabbitMQ Service Bus Explained

 RabbitMQ Service Bus

 RabbitMQ is an open-source message broker widely used in all kinds of enterprises.
-Here, message broker means, if someone is going to publish a message, then there is someone in middle like a middle man that will handle and store that message.
-With the help of RabbitMQ service bus, a microservice can publish events when an event triggers, as well as other microservices, can subscribe to those events.
+Here, message broker means, if someone is going to publish a message, then there is someone in the middle like a middle man that will handle and store that message.
+With the help of the RabbitMQ service bus, a microservice can publish events when an event triggers, as well as other microservices, can subscribe to those events.
 A microservice can update entities, upon receiving an event, which can lead to more events being published.

 RabbitMQ service bus architecture